Bill Text: CA AB2047 | 2023-2024 | Regular Session | Amended

 (xiii) The outcome of the formal complaint, including, if applicable, the rulings from a hearing on the formal complaint and any disciplinary measures.

-(xiv) The action plan or remedies implemented by the Title IX coordinator and the campus, if applicable, to deter and prevent the reoccurrence of sex discrimination incidents.
+(xiv) The action plan or remedies implemented by the Title IX coordinator and the campus, if applicable, to deter and prevent the reoccurrence recurrence of sex discrimination incidents.

 (E) Develop and implement a comprehensive prevention and outreach program on sex discrimination, including, but not limited to, sexual harassment.
-This program shall be reviewed and, if necessary, updated annually to address sex discrimination incidents and prevent the reoccurrence of sex discrimination incidents.
+This program shall be reviewed and, if necessary, updated annually to address sex discrimination incidents and prevent the reoccurrence recurrence of sex discrimination incidents.
 The program shall do all of the following:

-(i) Address a range of strategies to prevent sex discrimination, including, but not limited to, a victim empowerment program, a public awareness campaign, primary prevention, bystander intervention, and risk reduction.
+(i) Address a range of strategies to prevent sex discrimination, including, but not limited to, a victim survivor empowerment program, a public awareness campaign, primary prevention, bystander intervention, and risk reduction.

 (ii) Provide to students, faculty, and staff information regarding the protocols for reporting formal complaints of sex discrimination, including the name, office location, and contact information of the Title IX coordinator, by both of the following means: